Armand Charles Guilleminot: Biography

 In 1812, he became chief of staff to Prince Eugène's IV Corps.
 He was wounded in the Battle of Borodino but took charge of the 84th Infantry Regiment at the Battle of Maloyaroslavets only a month later after General Delzons' battlefield death.
 He led this regiment through the Battles of Vyazma and Krasnoi before the armies retreated in early 1813.
 The next Year he became a major-general after showing mercy at the Combat of Roßlau.
 He then took over the XII Corps from Marshal Oudinot and led them into battle in Großbeeren and the Dennewitz.
 He became the commander of the 13th Division and subsequently worked with both the VII Corps and the IV Corps, and led his men into battle at Hanau and Mainz.

 Napoleon Bonaparte abdicated in 1814 and was exiled to the Italian island of Elba as per the Treaty of Fontainebleau.
 Guilleminot was appointed to chief of staff to Charles Ferdinand, Duke of Berry by Marshal Davout in the meantime.
 When Bonaparte escaped exile and returned to power in 1815, Guilleminot was made chief of general staff of the 3rd Observation Corps and later the grand quartier général impérial in the Army of the North.
 Days before the Battle of Waterloo, Guilleminot moved to serve in the Hundred Days battle as second-in-command of Jérôme Bonaparte's division.
 Following this loss, Guilleminot was sent to negotiate the surrender of Paris to Prussian leader Marshal von Blücher.
 He was kept as prisoner until the Convention of Saint-Cloud was complete, which is against military law.
 He was a signee of the convention along with Bignon, de Bondy, von Müffling, and Hervey-Bathurst.

 At this point, Guilleminot transitioned from an active military career into a more administrative capacity.
 He was deeply interested in Freemasonry and studied it in his retirement.
 In 1816 and 1817, he worked to set French/Swiss land boundaries and in 1818 became part of the kingdom's defense commission.
 In 1821, he became the great standard-bearer of the Conseil d'État and in 1822, he was director of the war depot and aided in its reorganization.
-In 1823, during France's Spanish campaign, he became the head-of-state for the duke of Angoulême and handled the military initiatives.
+In 1823, during France's Spanish campaign, he became chief of staff to the duke of Angoulême and handled the military initiatives.
 He was also made the major-general of the Army of the Pyrenees.
 Later that year, King Louis XVIII gave him control of the French Embassy in Constantinople, where he served as ambassador for nearly 10 years.
 While there, he worked with Sultan Mahmut II on Ottoman reformations.
 In 1831, he returned to France and became the chairman of the border commission of the eastern French borders following the July Revolution.
 He also joined the new defense commission in 1836.